anydotcrypto/metatransactions/README.md

 await proxyHub.createProxyContract(user.address);
 ```

-It deploys a new `ProxyAccount` for the user and then stores a record of it in the ProxyAccountFactory.
+It deploys a new `ProxyAccount` for the user and then stores a record of it in the ProxyAccountDeployer.
 Our ProxyAccount is a minimal contract that checks the user's signed the meta-transaction and the replay protection is valid.
 It only has two functions:

 - **DeployContract contracts**: Deploys a new smart contract with a deterministic address.